 What Is a Foreclosure or Bank Owned Home?

-Formally, a foreclosure home is a home that has been repossessed by the bank.
-Generally, this happens when the owner fails to keep up on home mortgage payments for any number of factors.
+Formally, a foreclosure house is a residential or commercial property that has been repossessed by the bank.
+Normally, this occurs when the owner stops working to keep up on home loan payments for any number of reasons.